rbignon/offsplit/README.md

 * `d`: show debug information
 * `q`: quit

+## Leaderboard

+`leaderboard.py` is a script to see all runs by everybody.

+Feel free to do PR to add your own runs!

 ## How to create routes

 Routes are YAML files.
 There is no editor, but you can create them easily.